NAFDAC Debunks Claim Of Mercury In Vaccines

-The director general, NAFDAC, Prof Mojisola Adeyeye, in a press statement, made available to LEADERSHIP on Sunday, said mercury is a metal and as such cannot be used as an element or as a component of vaccines.
+The director-general, NAFDAC, Prof Mojisola Adeyeye, in a press statement, made available to our correspondent, said mercury is a metal and as such cannot be used as an element or as a component of vaccines.

 She averred that there is no evidence of harm caused by the low doses of thimerosal in vaccines, except for minor reactions like redness and swelling at the injection site.
 “However, in July 1999, the Public Health Service agencies, the American Academy of Paediatrics, and vaccine manufacturers agreed that thimerosal should be reduced or eliminated in vaccines as a precautionary measure,” she added.